 How and When Do You File FUTA Tax Payments?

 Knowing what is FUTA also means knowing that these tax deposits are made quarterly.
+The IRS charges penalties and interest when you fail to make payments on time.

 Each deposit is due the last day of the month after each quarter ends.
 For example, the first quarter ends in March so the deposit must be made by the last day in April.